 ALK Fusion Protein Patients

-E4512: A Phase III Double-Blind Trial of Surgically Resected Early Stage NSCLC: Crizotinib vs Placebo for Patients with Tumors Harboring the Anaplastic Lymphoma Kinase Fusion Protein
+E4512: A Phase III Double-Blind Trial of Surgically Resected Early Stage NSCLC: Crizotinib vs Placebo for Patients with Tumors with ALK + Tumors.

 LUNG LIMITED SMALL CELL

 CALGB 30610 – Phase 3 Comparison of Thoracic Radiotherapy Regimens in Patients with Limited Small Cell Lung Cancer also Receiving Cisplatin and Etoposide

 Platinum Resistant-at least 3 regimens and DO NOT carry the BRCA mutation

-Astra Zeneca Concerto: Single arm, open label, Phase IIb study to assess the efficacy and safety of the combination of cediranib and olaparib tablets in women with recurrenet platinum resistant epithelial ovarian cancer, including fallopian tube and/or primary peritoneal cancer who DO NOT carry a deleterious or suspected deleterious germline BRCA mutation.
+Astra Zeneca Concerto: Single arm, open label, Phase IIb study to assess the efficacy and safety of the combination of cediranib and olaparib tablets in women with recurrenet platinum resistant epithelial ovarian cancer, who DO NOT carry a deleterious or suspected deleterious germline BRCA mutation.